codesman/point-of-sale-backend/README.md

-# Basic Template

-A basic vapor template for starting a new Vapor web application.
-If you're using vapor toolbox, you can use: `vapor new --template=basic`
+# POS Backend Example

+A work in progress.
+Will become the backend for the POS Example app I'm creating.

 ## 📖 Documentation

-Visit the Vapor web framework's [documentation](http://docs.vapor.codes) for instructions on how to use this package.
+Visit the Vapor web framework's [documentation](http://docs.vapor.codes)

 ## 💧 Community

 Join the welcoming community of fellow Vapor developers in [slack](http://vapor.team).

-## 🔧 Compatibility

-This package has been tested on macOS and Ubuntu.